-\end{example} \begin{remark} Theorem \ref{thm:matrixconj} gives an answer to the conjugacy problem over the integers, that is to determine whether two integral matrices $A$ and $B$ with square-free characteristic polynomial are conjugate.
+\end{example} \begin{remark} Corollary \ref{cor:computeconjclass} allows us to produce representatives of the conjugacy classes of integral matrices with given characteristic polynomial (satisfying certain assumptions), solving \cite[Problem 7.7]{EickHofmannOBrien19} for such characteristic polynomials.
+Moreover, it gives an answer to the conjugacy problem over the integers, that is to determine whether two integral matrices $A$ and $B$ with square-free characteristic polynomial are conjugate.
 This was already considered in \cite{Gru80} where the author performs a series of reductions in order to translate the problem into an isomorphism test between fractional ideals of an integral domain.
-In this process the author has made a mistake, namely that the morphism $(3)$ on page $107$ is not a bijection.
-The reason is that the map from the product of the monogenic orders to $R$ is not surjective in general, which could lead to a very different output as Example \ref{ex:prodnotBass} shows. \end{remark}
+In this process the author has made a mistake, namely, the morphism $(3)$ on page $107$ is not a bijection, since the injective map from $R$ to the product of the monogenic orders is not surjective in general, which could lead to a very different output as Example \ref{ex:prodnotBass} shows. \end{remark}